Last updated: June, 2023

 The Westinghouse iGen4500 makes our list for several reasons.

 One of them is how quiet yet powerful it is.
-If you are looking for a generator that can power an RV but produce little sound, then this is the one to take a closer look at.
+So if you are looking for a generator that can power an RV but produce little sound, this is the one to look closely at.

 The iGen 4500 is a gas-powered portable inverter generator.